 There is a reason we are enamored with The Shack.
 We have a longing to see God's purposes played out in metaphor, in terms we can touch and taste and feel.
 We are feeble creatures, and we need spiritual realities to be depicted in physical terms.
-The Shack scratches an itch–albeit poorly, like when you reach your hand … More Who Needs ‘The Shack’?
+The Shack scratches an itch--albeit poorly, like when you reach your hand … Continue reading Who Needs ‘The Shack’?
 We’ve Got Abraham, Isaac, and the Servant!

 I have been reading the discussion cued by Jim Hamilton in his article, interacted with by Patrick Schreiner at his blog Ad Fontes, and further discussed by Matt Emerson in this article.
-Though I might be a 5'5″ near midget among giants here, I would love to enter the discussion with a few perspectives of my … Continue reading Authorial Intention: Entering the Discussion
+Though I might be a 5'5" near midget among giants here, I would love to enter the discussion with a few perspectives of my … Continue reading Authorial Intention: Entering the Discussion

 For your Monday morning, here is a pick-me-up: some Christological typology from the book of Genesis.
 Genesis is an amazing saga about the origins of the universe, the creation and fall of man, the election of God's chosen seed, and the development of the twelve tribes.
 Genesis provides many motifs, symbols, and types that shape … Continue reading Jesus in Genesis: Brief Typologies